-TIP #1: Definitely join one of the guided tours which run throughout the day.
+TIP #1: Definitely join one of the guided tours if you can.
 The interpretive tour with a First Nation staff person adds considerably to the experience.

-Check out the official Squamish Lil’wat Cultural Centre website for more information about the Whistler facility.
+Check out the official Squamish Lil’wat Cultural Centre website for more information about the facility.